fe-data/fe-docs/docs/getting-started/introduction.rst

 Realtime track updates and news messages from the event organizer.
 Load tickets directly into the App from the ``order thank you`` page.

+While walking, cycling, ... share your track with your family and friends so they can see live where you are.

 .. raw:: html

    <div style="clear:both"></div>